Atlanta's Lawyer for the LGBT Community

 We are a member of the Stonewall Bar Association, a group of Georgia lawyers committed to advancing the special needs of the gay community and in advocating for gay, lesbian, bisexual and transgender clients.
 The Stonewall Bar Association has a proud and distinguished history of success in advancing gay causes in Georgia, and The Gage Law Firm is proud to be a part of its essential work.

 The Gage Law Firm is keenly aware of the biases that are inherent in many of Georgia's judicial systems as it pertains to the lesbian and gay community.
 These prejudices are particularly notable in cases in which gay and lesbian partnerships are involved.
-Georgia, like many other jurisdictions, has only gotten more stringent, recently enacting legislation that is hostile toward gay and lesbian individuals and relationships.
+While the landmark United States Supreme Court decisions of Windsor and Obergefell have completely changed the landscape of same-sex marriage for the better, the inherent personal biases of some members of the judicial system are slower to change.
 Our firm has a long history of representing gay, lesbian, bisexual, and transgender clients and will give you the understanding you expect from a lawyer handling these important matters.

 We can provide unique advocacy in a variety of legal areas, including:

 Wills and Estate Planning for Same-Sex Couples and Gay Families